 If you are coming from another jurisdiction and are a holder of a valid out-of-province driver’s licence, you may exchange it with an equivalent Manitoba licence after three months, without completing written and road tests.
 For a complete list of jurisdictions and the corresponding Manitoba licence you can exchange your licence for, refer to the table on MPI’s driver licencing page.

 Newcomer Driver’s Education

 Some newcomers may need assistance in filling out forms, learning about rules of the road, figuring out road signs, and driving in various weather conditions.
 Even experienced drivers may need to learn about driving regulations in Manitoba as they could differ from their home country’s rules.
-For additional help, MPI and IRCOM offers the Newcomer Driver’s Education for those who want to acquire a Class 5 licence.
-This is for low-income Manitoban residents who are at least 18 years of age.
-Registration costs $50.
+For additional help, Immigrant Centre offers the Newcomer Driver’s Education for free for those who want to acquire a Class 5 licence.

 On the other hand, if you already know the rules of the road but just want to refresh your knowledge and experience driving on Manitoban roads, hiring a driving instructor for practical training and advice is recommended.

 - If it is your first time to get a licence, here are the requirements:

 - You have to be at least 16 years old or 15 ½ if you are enrolled in the High School Driver’s Education Program, a subsidized course in high schools across Manitoba.